kodekloudhub/certified-kubernetes-administrator-course/managed-clusters/eks/console/docs/01-sign-in.md

 Last updated: June 2024

+Be aware that of the three managed cluster types, EKS is by far the most complicated to build as in the number of steps required to complete it.
+Please pay special attention to each, as if you make a mistake then you will see errors. *This does work* and when it doesn't, it will be because you missed something and you will probably be best ending the lab and starting over!

 ### Provision your AWS playground lab

 Prerequisite: Premium KodeKloud subscription

-Access this link: https://kodekloud.com/playgrounds/playground-aws and click `LAUNCH NOW` to request a new Azure Playground instance.
+Access this link: https://kodekloud.com/playgrounds/playground-aws and click `LAUNCH NOW` to request a new AWS Playground instance.
 After a few seconds, you will receive your temporary AWS portal account like this:

 ![image](../images/01-sign-in.png)